 Budget.
 The Authority has no formally approved operating budget.
 However, controls are in place to assure financial compliance for each project.
 All loans made and bonds issued must be approved by the Authority in public meetings.
 T.C.A. § 49-3-1201 et. seq. permits the Authority to make and collect charges from the borrowers for all administrative fees that it determines to be reasonable.
-These administrative fees include but are not limited to costs relating to the issuance and payment of debt, liquidity facilities, trustee fees, and administrative costs of staff.
+These administrative fees include, but are not limited to costs relating to, the issuance and payment of debt, liquidity facilities, trustee fees, and administrative costs of staff.
 All such fees and charges are subject to independent audit for reporting and compliance purposes.

 Financial Statements.
 The financial statements included in this report present information on the financial condition of the Authority and whether resources were adequate to cover the costs of providing services during the reporting period.
-A discussion of the financial statements is included on pages 8 - 10 in the Management's Discussion and Analysis section of this Comprehensive Annual Financial Report.
+A discussion of the financial statements is included on pages 8 - 10 in the Management's Discussion and Analysis section of this Annual Comprehensive Financial Report.

 Relevant Financial Policies.
 The Authority adopted a Debt Management Policy (the "Policy") on November 14, 2011.
 The Policy is reviewed annually.
 The Policy provides written guidance about the amount and type of debt issued as well as the method used for issuing the debt.
 The Policy governs the issuance of revolving credit facility loans as short-term debt as well the issuance of long-term debt.
+During the fiscal year ending June 20, 2021, the Authority borrowed \$45,000,000 from the revolving credit facility and issued 2021 Series A bonds in the amount of \$713,365,000.
 During the fiscal year ending June 30, 2020, the Authority borrowed \$50,000,000 from the revolving credit facility and issued the 2019 Series A and B bonds in the amount of \$207,170,000.
-During the fiscal year ending June 30, 2019, the Authority borrowed \$90,000,000 from the revolving credit facility and did not issue any long-term debt during this time period.